 Taking pages right out of the 20th century, we see this fictional dictatorship, not just seeking to dominate and control the population, but to be seen as saviors of the very people that they are dumbing down, enslaving, imprisoning, and killing.

-Also, a big part of the vibe of the graphic novel is about the national front, the rise of the national front, which incidentally is a group that was associated with the English Defense League, which was founded by Alex's friend Tommy Robinson.
+Also, a big part of the vibe of the graphic novel is about the National Front, the rise of the National Front, which incidentally is a group that was associated with the English Defense League, which was founded by Alex's friend Tommy Robinson.

-Two years ago, the United Nations announces that Disease X will soon arrive and that global government will be needed to counter the international crisis.
+Two years ago, the United Nations announces that Disease X will soon arrive and that global government will be needed to counter the international crisis and that basic human liberties will have to be permanently erased in the name of global health.

 This wasn't them scripting out an eventual release of a bioweapon.